 The Bigger Point

 Maricopa is growing faster than its only highway out of town can handle.
 The interchange is where that gap becomes measurable in crash reports.
-The fix is known.
-The question is how many more years of the current configuration the state budget buys.
+The $396M fix is now funded and under contract.
+But construction on the full corridor and the I-10 interchange runs through roughly 2029-2030, which means Maricopa commuters will navigate the current configuration for several more years.

-Until it’s funded, the corridor demands attention from every driver using it.
+Until the widening is complete, the corridor demands attention from every driver using it.

 Related Coverage

-For the legal and process context, see Brandon Millam’s guide to Arizona car crash law, Stephanie Ramirez’s car crash first 48 hours, the car crashes practice overview.
+For the legal and process context, see Ron DeBrigida’s guide to Arizona car crash law, Stephanie Ramirez’s car crash first 48 hours, the car crashes practice overview.

 Frequently asked questions